NewDeLi/NewDeLi/README.md

 - politician

 ### What I want to learn:
 - spanish
 - italian
 - coding

 ### Job experience
-- gastronomy for events
+- gastronomy for events 👨‍🍳
-- filmer for soccer and futsal
+- filmer for soccer and futsal :camera: :soccer:

 <!--
 **NewDeLi/NewDeLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.